Solutions-Guy/BIOS-Update-Guide/Readme.md

 For multi-node systems, such as a Supermicro BigTwin SuperServer, manually updating the BIOS on all nodes can take a considerable amount of time.
 Redfish APIs can help automate and streamline the BIOS update process.

-This repository provides instructions on how to update the BIOS with a compatible image through Redfish methods on X11 BigTwin systems (X11DPT-B).
+This repository provides instructions on how to update the BIOS with a compatible image through Redfish methods on X11 BigTwin systems (SYS-2029BT-HNR with four X11DPT-B MBs).
 This method is compatible with BMC version 1.71.xx.

 Redfish is a standard that uses RESTful interface semantics to access a schema based data model to conduct management operations.
 For more information about Supermicro Redfish support, please visit this link: https://www.supermicro.com/manuals/other/RedfishRefGuide.pdf.